Search

 Read Bio

-John is a commercial lawyer dedicated to helping owners and managers of Lancashire SMEs make it possible to achieve their objectives by navigating them through the ever more complex legal and regulatory landscape in which businesses have to operate.
+John is Executive Chairman at Harrison Drury and is dedicated to helping owners and managers of Lancashire SMEs make it possible to achieve their objectives, by navigating them through the ever more complex legal and regulatory landscape in which businesses have to operate.

 He joined Harrison Drury in 2006 and became managing partner in 2007; since then he has spearheaded the firm’s growth and development.